5 Essential Apps For Cuba (Updated June 2019)

-In an island nation where dial-up is just starting to be introduced, your 2018 digitally dependent self has to know what essential apps for Cuba.
+In an island nation where dial-up is just starting to be introduced, your 2019 digitally dependent self has to know what essential apps for Cuba you need.

 That doesn’t really help when you’re walking around La Habana or going to Trinidad or on the beach in Varadero now does it?